kailqq/kailqq.github.io/docs/NOTE/DB/lec2.md

 				r \leftarrow \Pi_{F1, F2,\ldots, Fn}(r)
 \]

-where each $F_i$ is either the $i$th attribute of $r$, if the $i$th attribute is not updated, or, if the attribute is to be updated $F_i$  is an expression, involving only constants and the attributes of $r$, which gives the new value for the attribute.
+where each $F_i$ is either the $i$th attribute of $r$, if the $i$th attribute is not updated, or, if the attribute is to be updated $F_i$  is an expression, involving only constants and the attributes of $r$, which gives the new value for the attribute